avih7531/headline-structure-analysis/writeup/final_paper.md

 These results demonstrate that headline writing follows certain linguistic rules and that those rules can be captured by interpretable, parse-grounded methods rather than opaque neural models.
 The framework offers practical value for text summarization, editorial style auditing, and media framing analysis, and is exposed through an interactive terminal sandbox that lets a user watch structure, agency, and rhetorical mode shift in real time as a headline is rewritten.

 ## 2. Introduction:
 News headlines are one of the most widely consumed forms of text in the modern world.
 Millions of people rely on them as their primary source of information, often using them to form opinions and make immediate decisions.
 Although short, headlines are designed to convey maximal knowledge despite their brevity.
-Unlike standard prose, headlines follow specific grammatical conventions, which often omit function words and restructure sentences to achieve brevity and impact.
+Different from standard prose, headlines follow specific grammatical conventions, which often omit function words and restructure sentences to achieve brevity and impact.
 Headlines must balance clarity and informativeness with engagement and efficiency.
+As noted by Atwell and Drakos (1987), “A corpus of English text samples can constitute a definitive source of data in the linguistic constructs or structures.”
 From a computational perspective, headlines are an extreme case of information compression.
 Understanding how they achieve such a high density of information efficiently can provide important insights about language efficiency and structure.
-This is particularly relevant in the NLP world, as many tasks like summarization, question answering, and text generation aim to be as concise and clear as possible.
-In an era where users receive constant information and prefer scanning titles over reading full articles, dismantling the headline's structure can help design systems that deliver more efficient information.
-Search engines depend on generating concise summaries, and by identifying the structural rules behind effective headlines, we can improve their performance and generation systems.
+Consequently, this is particularly relevant in the NLP world as many tasks like summarization, inquiry response, and text generation aim to be as concise and clear as possible.
+As Zhao et al. (2024) wrote, “Headline Generation is an essential task in Natural Language Processing (NLP).”
+Understanding these structures can bring multiple advantages, both in and out of the NLP perspective.
+In an era where we receive constant information, users prefer scanning titles over reading full articles; therefore, dismantling the headline’s structure can help design systems that deliver more efficient information.
+In addition, many search engines depend on generating concise summaries, and by identifying the best structural rules through effective headlines, we can improve their performance and generation system.

-Understanding these structures can also help detect misinformation and manipulative phrasing.
-Because millions of people use headlines to comprehend the world around them, headline form plays a critical role in shaping public perception.
-If we can break down their structural patterns and categorize which headlines show impartiality and which show bias, we can contribute to tools that detect potential deception.
+Understanding these structures can also detect misinformation or manipulative phrasing.
+As mentioned before, millions of people use headlines to comprehend the world around them, therefore,  playing a critical role in shaping public perception.
+If we are able to break down their structural patterns and categorize which headlines show impartiality and which ones show bias, we can contribute to tools that detect potential deception.
 These motivations led us to investigate the following research questions:

 * What grammatical structures are most common in news headlines, and how do headlines achieve high information density?
 * What syntactic templates dominate headline construction, and are these patterns consistent across different news domains?